 Philip Brodeur, of Quebec, breaks his arm.
 He reports to the ER, which, unfortunately is crowded.
 Eventually he is treated, his paperwork is filed, and he goes home.
 His paperwork is then processed by the hospital, and sent to the public provincial nonprofit health insurance agency, called the Ministere de la Sante et des Services Sociaux (Ministry of Health and Social Services).
 The insurance agency then sends a payment to the doctor, and a payment to the hospital.
 The amount payable to the doctor is based on the service provided, and the hospital is reimbursed for the materials used.
 At the end of the year, the public insurance agency reports the annual provincial health costs to the national Ministry of Health.
 The Ministry of Health then sponsors an audit of the provincial health insurance nonprofit.
 If all information reported is accurate, then the Minister of Health, under the authority of the Governor in Council, reimburses the provincial health nonprofit for all of the publicly insured health care expenses incurred in the province that year.
-The Governor in Council then reports the national annual
+The Governor in Council then reports the national annual spending on health care to the House of Parliament and the Senate, which determines the national budget for the Medicare system and the tax rate for health care.
+The system's greatest achievement is that Philip LaFayette would have ideally received the same high level of medical care if he were a businessman in Toronto, or a commercial fisherman in British Columbia.

-The treatment of health care as a basic right is responsible for the high standard of health in Canada, as shown by the following indicators from 1999: The life expectancy at birth was 78.2 years; the fertility rate was 1.6 births per woman, the infant mortality rate was 6.1 per 1,000 live births, and there was negligible malnutrition for children under 5 years.68 But despite these signs of a healthy population, the health care system is ailing.
+The treatment of health care as a basic right is responsible for the high standard of health in Canada, as shown by the following indicators from 1999: The life expectancy at birth was 78.2 years; the fertility rate was 1.6 births per woman, the infant mortality rate was 6.1 per 1,000 live births, and there was negligible malnutrition for children under 5 years.
+But despite these signs of a healthy population, the health care system is ailing.